-Honors Program
+Honors Program (HON)

 HON 101.
 The Human Experience.
 3 Credits.

 Reading and discussion of selected works that reflect the methodology of the humanities, with emphasis on Diversity of Human Experience, as a means to establish fundamental skills for responsible research in any field, including: critical and creative thinking, deep reading, scholarly inquiry, and diversity of perspective on various social issues through an intercultural approach.
 Taken by first-year students in the Honors Program.
-Prerequisite: Admittance to the Honors Progam.
+Prerequisite: Admittance to the Honors Program.
 F,S.

 HON 102.
 The Leadership Experience.
 3 Credits.